English

 Reading:

 Much like our school vision, “May we give them the roots to grow and the wings to fly” we seek to give children a robust grammatical foundation and the inspiration to create magical worlds in their writing.
 Children are encouraged to use their reading to cultivate their ideas in writing and have a greater impact on the reader.
-Pupils are taught decoding and comprehension, along with spelling, grammar, and punctuation in skill specific lessons to support their understanding of the English language.
+Pupils are taught decoding and comprehension, along with spelling, grammar, and punctuation in skill specific lessons to support their understanding of the English language. e.

 Writing: